Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

 Random numbers are a core part of cryptography.

 They are used in encryption due to the fact that it is much harder to guess a randomly generated password than it is to guess any other kind of password.
-This core concept has resulted in random number generation/generators becoming an integeral part of cryptography.
+This core concept has resulted in random number generation/generators becoming an integral part of cryptography.

 This would be fine if it weren't for the fact that computers suck at being random.
 Computers work with exactness and precision.
 They were designed to.
-You dont want a computer at a bank to guess how much money you own.
+You don't want a computer at a bank to guess how much money you own.
 This is where the concept of suedo random numbers came from.

 ## Pseudorandom number generators PRNG

-[Pseudorandom number generators](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) are complicated mathmatical algorithms for generating a sequence of numbers which approximate the properties of true random number generators.
+[Pseudorandom number generators](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) are complicated mathematical algorithms for generating a sequence of numbers which approximate the properties of true random number generators.
 These PRNGs are designed to be quick in number generation and reproducible.
 This means, if the initial state (the seed) is identical, then the number generated will be identical.
-In addition, most PRNG are not reverseable.
-This means you cant calcuelate the starting state from the output of the generator.
+In addition, most PRNG are not reversible.
+This means you cant calculate the starting state from the output of the generator.

 This, of course, means that a pseudorandom number generator is far from similar to a true random number generator.
 Of course, it does mean we can have a little fun with PRNGs.